-Dry contact alarm outputs for the controller are available if the system is not monitored by Flash Technology FTW 174 RS-485 communication.
+Dry contact alarm outputs for the Controller are available if the system is not monitored through Flash Technology FTW 174 RS-485 communication.

 The alarm outputs (Photocell Alarm, Power Fail) are available on PCB1 J1.
 A single Common connection for the two alarm contacts is provided.
-Dry contact alarm outputs for each marker tier are provided on the RLC Output PCB (MOD1).
-A Common connection is provided on each RLC Output PCB for monitoring side marker tiers 1 and 2.
-A separate common connection is provided for side marker tier 3 if needed.
+Dry contact alarm outputs for each Marker tier is provided on the RLC Output PCB (MOD1).
+A Common connection is provided on each RLC Output PCB for monitoring Side Marker Tiers 1 and 2 and a separate common connection is provided for Side Marker Tier 3 if needed.
 The alarm contacts are standard as Normally Closed equals no alarm.
-Figures 2-17 and 2-18 provide the recommended dry contact interface connections into the FTW 174 interface connector.
-Figures 2-19, 2-20 and 2-21 provide examples of dry contact wiring for monitoring equipment supplied by others.
+Figures 2-17 and Figure 2-18 provide the recommended Dry Contact Interface connections into the FTW 172 and the FTW 174 interface connector.